tc39/notes/meetings/2016-03/march-31.md

 SYG: I see these (perf, debugging) as the same issue, in that an explicit opt-in solves more issues than an explicit opt-out.

-MS: The issue about what Mark said earlier, in an eloquent way, about the quality of JavaScript programmers, is relevant because it's a compiler trick to give better performance
+MLS: The issue about what Mark said earlier, in an eloquent way, about the quality of JavaScript programmers, is relevant because it's a compiler trick to give better performance

 AWB: proper tail calls proponents would say that it's not an optimization, it's about linear space

-MS: Second, it's a way to enable more programming styles
+MLS: Second, it's a way to enable more programming styles

 AWB: Yes, it was to make this possible.
 A transparent optimization would've already been possible, but the point is to enable proper tail call-based programming patterns, is the reason it was included in the spec.